 Anthony R. Foxx

-Mr. Foxx joined the Martin Marietta Board in 2020.
-He is currently chief policy officer and advisor to the president and chief executive officer of Lyft, which he joined in October 2018.
+Mr. Foxx has been a Director since November 2020 and is currently chief policy officer and advisor to the president and chief executive officer of Lyft, which he joined in 2018.
 In addition to his duties at Lyft, Mr. Foxx advises AutoTech Ventures, LLC, a Silicon Valley venture capital firm that focuses on surface transportation technology, and Hyperloop One, a new transportation technology inspired by Elon Musk and Tullco Investors.

 Prior to joining Lyft, Mr. Foxx served as the seventeenth United States Secretary of Transportation from 2013 to 2017.
 Under Mr. Foxx’s leadership, the Department of Transportation (DOT) established a first-ever policy framework for the safe integration of self-driving vehicles and leveraged $350 million in public and private funding to demonstrate how smart technology can change cities and local communities.